tiaL-ops/hAIra/README.md

 To enable the core AI teammate and grading features, you must obtain and use API keys for:

-  * **Google Gemini** or * **OpenAI**
+  * **Google Gemini** or **OpenAI**
   * **Firebase Service Account Key**

-Without these keys, the application can still run , but in a limited **localStorage Mode** but will not execute the multi-agent collaboration and  that are part of the project's educational goals.
+Without these keys, the application can still run , but in a limited **localStorage Mode** .It will not execute the multi-agent collaboration and  that are part of the project's educational goals.
 We encourage contributors to explore and develop free alternatives.

-Instructions to get the keys are below in #### configuration section.
+Instructions to get the keys are below in 'Configuration' section.

 -----